TVforME/PT430/README.md

 | D3         |    WHITE    |

 Note - Although the combination of D0 || D1 || D2 make white, D3 is used as an independant white signal to cancel out effects of 100% white.
-The white is added to the red and blue in the U-V modulator.
+The white is added to the red and blue matrix in the U-V modulator.

-The White channel (D3) should be active when both Red (D1) and Blue (D2) channels are active.\
-This can be represented by the logical AND operation:  D3 = D1 AND D2

-Each of color output is latched at 2.5Mhz using 74HC273 (IC8) to provide a stable digital RGBW timed on the 2.5Mhx boundry.
+Each of color outputs are latched by a 74HC273 (IC8) to provide a stable digital RGBW to the luminace and U-V matrix.
-Required reduce jitter and drive the luminance matrix in addition to the U & V color modulators.

 ### Pattern Selection Toggle Switch
 The toggle switch connected to A11 and A12 allows selection between the two active pattern blocks:

 Position 1: A11=0, A12=1 → Selects Pattern 1 (0x0800–0x0FFF)

-Position C: A11=0, A12=0 → Selects Pattern 0 (0x0000–0x07FF)
+Position 2: A11=0, A12=0 → Selects Pattern 2 (0x0000–0x07FF)

-Position 2: A11=1, A12=0 → Selects Pattern 2 (0x1000–0x17FF)
+Position 3: A11=1, A12=0 → Selects Pattern 3 (0x1000–0x17FF)

-Each pattern is a block of 2K switchable via address lines A11 and A12.
+Position 4: A11=1, A12=1 → Selects Pattern 4 (0x1000–0x17FF)  (Not usable without modification of the front toggle switch)

 ## Pictures
 Here's a working image of the output with pattern 1 selected using the original EPROM.